trallnag/prometheus-fastapi-instrumentator/README.md

 - Histogram `http_request_duration_highr_seconds` without any labels.
 Large number of buckets (>20).

-In addition, following behaviour is active:
+In addition, following behavior is active:

 - Status codes are grouped into `2xx`, `3xx` and so on.
 - Requests without a matching template are grouped into the handler `none`.